Team-Americano-2016/Team-Americano-2016-Project/AmericanoStatistics/AmericanoStatistics/TeamworkDemo/README.md

 # Customers Section

 What we do is reading data from json file.
-- we take some customer details from this file
+- we take some customer's details from this file
-- we draw chartjs graphics based on this personal details
+- we draw chartJS graphics based on this person's details
-- as addition we made the option to switch graphic's type by clickin a button
+- as addition we made the option to switch graphic's type by clicking a button
-- as addition we made the option to search customer by name in our json customer's file
+- as addition we made the option to filter customer by name in our json customer's file
-- we have option to show customers count by customers's Country
+- we have option to show graphics based on customers Country's count
-- we have option to show customers count by customer's Position held in his company
+- we have option to show graphics based on customers position's count

 <!-- section start -->
 <!-- attr: { showInPresentation:true, style:'font-size: 0.7em', hasScriptWrapper:true } -->